ibm-cloud-docs/openshift/strategy-plan.md

 ## Make your apps highly available too
 {: #apps-ha}

 Containers and pods are, by design, short-lived and can fail unexpectedly.
 For example, a container or pod might crash if an error occurs in your app.
-To make your app highly available, you must ensure that you have enough instances to handle the workload plus additional instances in the case of a failure.
-You can ensure that there are enough instances by setting up [automatic scaling](/docs/openshift?topic=openshift-update_app#app_scaling).
+To make your app highly available, you must ensure that you have enough instances of your app to handle the workload plus additional instances in the case of a failure.
+Ideally, these instances are distributed across multiple worker nodes to protect your app from a worker node failure.
+For more information, see [Deploying highly available apps](/docs/openshift?topic=openshift-plan_deploy#highly_available_apps).

-## Next steps
-{: #plan-network-next}

-To continue the planning process, choose between [VPC cluster networking](/docs/openshift?topic=openshift-plan_vpc_basics) and [Classic cluster networking](/docs/openshift?topic=openshift-plan_basics).
-If you're ready to get started creating a cluster, first start by [Preparing your account to create clusters](/docs/openshift?topic=openshift-clusters).